 There aren’t many barefoot shoe brands that cater specifically to low volume feet, BUT that shouldn’t prevent you from trying them all.
 It is very easy to fix a low volume problem either with barefoot insoles or my favorite felt inserts.

 You can learn more ways to make shoes fit your feet better in this Fit Hacks for Low Volume Feet FAQ.
-But if you don’t want to have to make adjustments, these
+But if you don’t want to have to make adjustments, these are brands that work best for lower volume feet.

-for 10% off - Splay Shoes – Use code ANYASREVIEWS for 10% off.
+- Splay Shoes – Use code ANYASREVIEWS for 10% off.
 Read my Splay reviews here!

 - Be Lenka Wool Lined Boots, Champ & Eazy Sneakers – All available at Anya’s Shop!